Gunnar Hägglöf: Diplomatic Reputation

 Hägglöf acquired a rare standing for a diplomat of a small country.
 In London, he was both the doyen of the diplomatic corps and a close advisor to British government officials, maintaining personal contacts with multiple Prime Ministers.
 His influence extended beyond protocol, making him an essential conduit for Anglo-Swedish relations.
 Similarly, his tenure in Paris was marked by strong personal relationships with French leaders, including President Charles de Gaulle, which enhanced Sweden's diplomatic presence in Europe.

 Character and Leadership

+Hägglöf is remembered as one of Sweden's foremost diplomats.
 Hägglöf encouraged independence and critical thinking among his staff, guided by his motto, "Duty above all."
-His calm authority, personal courage, and principled approach to professional challenges made him a respected leader and mentor.
-Overall, Hägglöf is remembered as one of Sweden's foremost diplomats.
+He was considered to be a respected leader and mentor due to his courage and calm principled approach to challenges.

 Personal life

-Den 12 december 1936 i Danderyd Church, Hägglöf married Brita Sundström (born 1917), the daughter of the director Birger Sundström and Ragnhild Svedlund.
-Their daughter was born in 1946 in Stockholm.
+On 12 December 1936 at Danderyd Church, Hägglöf married Brita Sundström (born 1917), the daughter of the director Birger Sundström and Ragnhild Svedlund.
+Their daughter Ann was born in 1946 in Stockholm.
+Ann, who was two months old when her parents divorced, grew up in United Kingdom after her mother remarried an English lieutenant colonel, later a businessman.
+Hägglöf refused to recognize his biological daughter.

-On 7 May 1946, Hägglöf was married the Italian Countess Anna Folchi-Vici (1918–2000), the daughter of Count Carlo Folchi-Vici and his Hungarian wife.
+On 7 May 1946, Hägglöf married the Italian Countess Anna Folchi-Vici (1918–2000), the daughter of Count Carlo Folchi-Vici and his Hungarian wife.
 Anna Folchi-Vici had one son, Axel, from a previous marriage to Roger du Monceau de Bergendal (1913–1989).
+Hägglöf adopted Axel.

 Hägglöf was a resident of Les Hauts de Vaugrenier in Villeneuve-Loubet, France.